Skip to content

 That single change improved my conversations and strengthened my leadership far more than any technique I had learned.

-That is when I internalised something essential but straightforward:
+That is when I internalised something essential and simple:

 Today, the teams I value most are not the quiet ones.